-Completion of your Honors Thesis/Capstone requires a detailed process.
+Completion of your Honors Thesis requires a detailed process.

-You will build up to your thesis/capstone throughout your years at the university by completing coursework, participating in research, engaging with faculty, and narrowing down your areas of academic and professional interest.
+You will build up to your Honors Thesis throughout your years at the University by completing coursework, participating in research, engaging with faculty, and narrowing down your areas of academic and professional interest.
 By the end of your junior year, you should have a well-developed plan that you can implement in your senior year.

-Use the following timeline as a guide for preparing for your thesis/capstone:
+Use the following timeline as a guide for preparing for your Honors Thesis:

 1. Explore Your Topic

 Early in the junior year, you will begin narrowing down your focus.
 This may be done in several ways, including engaging in discussions with faculty and enrolling in a junior honors seminar in your department.

 In the second semester of your junior year, you will designate a faculty mentor.
 This is the person who will supervise your Honors Thesis and award your final grade.

 By the end of junior year, you are required to submit an Honors Thesis prospectus.
 This process allows you provide a description of your proposed project, and also provides confirmation that a faculty member has agreed to mentor your thesis.
 You will submit your prospectus to the W. A. Franke Honors College by the last day of classes in the semester prior to starting your thesis.

 4. Register for Credit